dimakm/Classic-Arcade-Game-FEND/README.md

 -----------------------------------------------------------------------------
+REFERENCES AND DEPENDENCIES :

 The sound files are from https://freesound.org

-The hero photo is edited by Photoshop to be used in the Game Over screen
+The hero photo is edited by me using Photoshop to be used in the Game Over screen

 A reference I used  : https://www.w3schools.com/

+Slack project 3 channel was a good reference and a helper to answer my questions too